wookie-fatcat/agility/README.md

 ## Warranty and Liabilities

 You'll see a copy of the Open Source license at the end of this Readme document.
-You'll notice that no warranty is provided: you use it entirely at your own risk.
+You'll notice that no warranty is provided under the terms of the license: you use Agility entirely at your own risk.

-However, I use the exact same software myself 24 X 7 to manage my own Solar system!
+However, I use the exact same software myself 24 X 7 to manage my own Solar system, so I believe it should be safe and reliable for others to use.

 ## Technical Support

-No technical support is available for free.
-If you know about Github, then you can raise issues here but I'm under no obligation to fix or troubleshoot issues that you come across.
+No technical support is provided for Agility.

+If you know about Github, then you can raise issues here but I'm under no obligation to fix or troubleshoot issues that you come across or report.

 In future I'll probably set up a Facebook group for Agility users for self-help, discussions, suggestions etc.

+## Updates

+Updates to the Agility software will be made available from time to time via this Github repository.

+It's worth checking here occasionally for updates.

+An update procedure for Agility will be added in due course.

 ----